jenkinsci/acceptance-test-harness/docs/CONTROLLER.md

 This controller runs Jenkins via `java -jar jenkins.war` on the same host where the test is run.
 The behaviour of this controller can be customized through the following environment variables.

+* `JENKINS_JAVA_HOME` the JVM home to use for running Jenkins.
+If not specified, the first of `JAVA_HOME`, or the JVM used to launch the tests will be used.
 * `JENKINS_WAR` the path to `jenkins.war` to be tested.
 If not specified, the first of `WORKSPACE/jenkins.war` followed by `$(pwd)/jenkins.war` that is a file will be selected.
 * `INTERACTIVE` keep browser session opened after failed scenario for interactive investigation.